Able-Bodied Adults Without Dependents

 In certain cases, some Able-Bodied Adults Without Dependents are exempt from the ABAWD work requirements and 3-month time limit.
 In Washington, you are exempt from ABAWD rules if you are:

-• A veteran who served in the United States Armed Forces, regardless of discharge status
+A veteran who served in the United States Armed Forces or Reserves, regardless of discharge status

-• Participating in a chemical dependency treatment or rehabilitation program
+Participating in a substance use disorder treatment or rehabilitation program

 Have questions about your ABAWD status?